 Those of you who’ve read my blog before probably know that I come from a ‘freestyle’ background, that is, I’ve always been keen on learning tricks, riding jumps, that kinda thing.

 For some weird reason that I’ve still not figured out yet, I recently decided that I’d try a few races as well.
 Now bear in mind that when I was a pro snowboarder you certainly didn’t ‘train,’ and then after that I toured in a metal band, so that meant that I was just really good at drinking.
 Post metal band I lived in London and though I loved riding my bike, I also loved drinking and smoking.

-These days, I still love beer but smoking is no longer on the menu and I have developed a love of fitness for fitness’ sake.
+These days, I still love beer but I have developed a love of fitness for fitness’ sake.
 So alongside chucking myself erratically off dirt jumps, pegging it down hillsides on my mountain bike and thrashing out a few miles on the road, I actively seek out exercise for the fun of it.
 Basically the point I’m slowly getting to is that I actually enjoy working out.
 So maybe that’s why I decided I wanted to race; because it would give me something to work towards?

 Anyway, I entered my first cyclocross race about six months ago, then next up was my first track bike crit.
 This week, I tried my hand at road racing on the Wilier ‘Stella’ I’m reviewing for Total Womens’ Cycling.

 I initially entered the race as it was one of only a handful of women’s races taking place this summer down here in Devon where I live.
 I thought that racing against women would be somehow less intimidating, I don’t know exactly why, but if you’re a woman you’ll probably get it.
 Unfortunately, due to some issues with timing, at the last minute the organisers decided to run us ladies in the same race as the Cat 3 and 4 men.
 Why the hell is it always the ladies races that get pushed to one side?